-¶1-"Concerning Choice of Texts.-Never take a original jurisdiction to hear and determine all charges brought hereunder against any of the ministerial membership of such District including all licensed and ordained ministers or deaconesses or any unordained persons serving on the District Council or in any other official District position of the Pilgrim Holiness Church except General Officers or members of the General Board.
-Such District Judicial Committee shall serve from the time of selection until jit shall hear and determine one case and render judgment thereon.
+¶2-Such District Judicial Committee shall have original jurisdiction to hear and determine all charges brought hereunder against any of the ministerial membership of such District including all licensed and ordained ministers or deaconesses or any unordained persons serving on the District Council or in any other official District position of the Pilgrim Holiness Church except General Officers or members of the General Board.
+Such District Judicial Committee shall serve from the time of selection until it shall hear and determine one case and render judgment thereon.
 However, at the time of the selection the District Council may fix the term of service for a longer period but not to exceed one year.